analogdevicesinc/ai8x-training/README.md

 ##### `in_dim` (Optional)

 `in_dim` specifies the dimensions of the input data.
 This is usually automatically computed based on the output of the previous layer or the layer(s) referenced by `in_sequences`.
 This key allows overriding of the automatically calculated dimensions. `in_dim` must be used when changing from 1D to 2D data or vice versa.
+1D dimensions can be specified as a tuple `[L, 1]` or as an integer `L`.

 See also: `in_channels`.

-Example:
+Examples:
         `in_dim: [64, 64]`
+        `in_dim: 32`

 ##### `in_sequences` (Optional)